-Importantly, our results do not contradict the PW analysis, but instead probe a different regime.
-The PW framework applies strictly to the chiral limit at the infrared critical fixed point, where universal $O(4)$ scaling would govern all channels.
-By contrast, our study concerns physical QCD with nonzero quark masses, where symmetry restoration occurs through a crossover rather than a true critical transition.
+Importantly, our results do not contradict the PW/PV analysis, but instead probe a different regime.
 The observed degeneracy of nonsinglet chiral partners near $T_c$ is a necessary precursor for $O(4)$-like scaling, but does not by itself establish the associated universality class.
-The behavior of the singlet sector—and whether its eventual operational restoration at $T_c^{\mathrm{s}}$ bears any connection to the $U(2)_L \times U(2)_R$ scenario considered in the chiral-limit analysis—remains an open question.
-Future continuum-extrapolated measurements of $\kappa_{TX}^s$ will directly probe the anomaly's role in the singlet sector and further constrain the underlying symmetry-restoration mechanism.
+The behavior of the singlet sector---and whether its eventual operational restoration at $T_c^{\mathrm{s}}$ bears any connection to the $U(2)_L \times U(2)_R$ scenario considered in the chiral-limit analysis---remains an open question.
+Future continuum-extrapolated measurements of $\kappa_{\sigma,\eta}$ and $\kappa_{\omega_T, h_{1T}}$ will directly probe the anomaly's role in the singlet sector and further constrain the underlying symmetry-restoration mechanism.